-A 3345 System can be used with a webcam connected to Bluehill 3 to track the force needed to tear flexible plastic film in accordance with ASTM D 1004-13.
+A single column system can be used with a webcam connected to Bluehill Universal to track the force needed to tear flexible plastic film in accordance with ASTM D1004-13.

 ASTM D3163 is a standard to evaluate the shear strength of adhesively bonded rigid plastic lap shear joints without damaging the bonds.